 The South Pacific - Discover hidden gems in the South Pacific on a cruise from Newcastle.
 Dive into the crystalline waters of Fiji, New Caledonia and Vanuatu and experience a warm Pacific Island welcome.

 New Zealand - Why not pay a visit to your Kiwi friends across the Tasman?
-Check out Auckland - the big smoke and City of Sails - then prepare to be blown away by the South Island’s spectacular mountain scenery.
+Check out last minute cruise deals in Auckland - the big smoke and City of Sails - then prepare to be blown away by the South Island’s spectacular mountain scenery.

 How many passengers take cruises from Newcastle?